lichaozhy/tjucs-airank-2025/document/benchmark/8b56c6cf-becf-4bef-b612-1804d2f20cda/README.md

 ![alt text](assets/1-1.png)

-This work introduces a new benchmark for embodied scene understanding, aimed at bridging the gap between 3D scene comprehension and embodied AI.
-In the SQA3D task, the tested agent is required to first understand its situation (e.g., position, orientation, etc.) in a 3D scene, as described by text.
-It then needs to reason about the surrounding environment and answer a question based on that situation.
-The benchmark is built upon 650 scenes from the ScanNet dataset, offering a dataset centered around 6.8k unique situations.
-This dataset includes 20.4k descriptions and 33.4k diverse reasoning questions designed for these situations.
-The questions test a wide range of reasoning capabilities for intelligent agents, from spatial relation understanding to commonsense reasoning, navigation, and multi-hop reasoning.
+SQA3D is a benchmark designed for embodied scene understanding, aiming to bridge the gap between 3D scene comprehension and embodied AI.
+In the SQA3D task, the tested agent must first comprehend its situation within a 3D environment—such as position and orientation—based on a textual description.
+It then reasons about the surrounding scene and answers a corresponding question.
+The benchmark is constructed using 650 scenes from the ScanNet dataset, encompassing approximately 6.8k unique situations.
+It includes 20.4k textual descriptions and 33.4k diverse reasoning questions tailored to these situations.
+These questions evaluate a broad spectrum of reasoning capabilities in intelligent agents, including spatial understanding, commonsense reasoning, navigation, and multi-hop inference.

 ## Benchmark Characteristics